-“But it’s really known for big lake trout,” says Ken Eldridge of Martel’s Bait & Sports Shop.
+“But it’s really known for big lake trout,” adds Ken Eldridge of Martel’s Bait & Sports Shop.
 “It’s a place where you can catch 25-pounders.
 Salmon are also popular, and the New Hampshire Fish & Game Department is putting more and more rainbow trout in Winnisquam because they do well here.”

 For Joe and Jackie Montalto, the annual Greater Rotary Ice Fishing Derby is when the true character of Winnisquam shines through.
-During the derby, their store opens at 3:30 a.m. to make sure everyone has his morning coffee, newspaper, food and bait.
+During the derby, their store opens at 3:30 a.m. to make sure everyone has his morning coffee, newspaper, food, and bait.

 “One of the men who won last year was from this area.
-He was one of three generations who have fished the lake: father, son and grandfather,” Jackie smiles.
+He was one of three generations who have fished the lake: father, son, and grandfather,” Jackie smiles.
 “We see that all the time on the lake, the different generations.
 It’s just an old-fashioned feeling.”

 Given Winnisquam’s many appeals, it’s easy to see why folks stick around.